 - Another common reason is stress.
 Yes, you’ve heard it right.
 When your cat is stressed, she may lick you and other things excessively.
 If you think that your cat’s behavior is similar to this, you should consult a vet now and try to identify the cause of stress.

 - Cats love to mark their territory.
 While most people think that cats mark property by urinating on things, they lick and rub their heads to mark their territory.
 Hence, if your cat considers you as a part of their property, she will lick or rub against you so that other animals in the house know who you belong to.
 Sometimes, it can cause a problem, especially in the presence of other pets.
 So, it is crucial to keep an eye on this type of behavior.

 Why does my Cat lick me and bite me?

-A cat is a mysterious creature that sometime behaves different, and most of the owners don’t understand what they are doing and why they are doing.
-For instance, when your cat sits in your lap or beside you, she starts licking you quietly and all of a sudden bite you.
-You must be thinking about what has happened to her?
+A cat is a mysterious creature that sometimes behaves differently, and most of the owners don’t understand what they are doing and why they are doing it.
+For instance, when your cat sits in your lap or beside you, she starts licking you quietly and all of a sudden bites you.
+You must be thinking about what has happened to her.
 Why did she bite you?
 Well, there are some reasons for this behavior.

 - Communicate: Sometimes, many cats become over-stimulated if petting or play continues too long.
-And licking you and suddenly biting you could be a way of communication as she is trying to tell you that she’s is not happy with whatever the situation is – be it petting, cuddling, play – she wants to change the scenario.
+And licking you and suddenly biting you could be a way of communication as she is trying to tell you that she is not happy with whatever the situation is – be it petting, cuddling, or playing – she wants to change the scenario.
 If this is the case, it is crucial to keep an eye on your cat’s actions and behavior.

-- Seeks Attention: When there is more than one pet in the house, it becomes difficult to spend time with both the pets.
-In such a situation, some cats behave like this as they want to attract your attention toward itself, and it probably means they want to play with you or want to show some serious problems like stress and anxiety.
+- Seeks Attention: When there is more than one pet in the house, it becomes difficult to spend time with both pets.
+In such a situation, some cats behave like this as they want to attract your attention, and it probably means they want to play with you or want to show some serious problems like stress and anxiety.